stephanemora/azure-docs.fr-fr/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

 ### <a name="update-the-programs-using-statements"></a>Mettre à jour les instructions using du programme

-Modifiez les instructions using du programme.
+Mettez à jour les instructions using du programme.

     using Microsoft.CognitiveServices.ContentModerator;
     using Microsoft.CognitiveServices.ContentModerator.Models;